-The accuracy requirements for CTM-034 are based on the calibration span gas that is used:
+The accuracy requirements for CTM-030 are based on the calibration span gas that is used:

-1. Zero calibration error: < 3% of span gas for CO, NO, NO 2 < 0.3% for O 2 2.
-Span calibration error: < 5% of span gas for all sensors 3.
-Interference response: < 5% of span gas for all sensors 4.
-Repeatability check: < 3% of span gas after four measurement cycles
+1. Zero calibration error: < 3% of span gas for CO, NO, NO2

+< 0.3% for $O_2$

+2. Span calibration error: < 5% of span gas for all sensors 3.
+Interference response: < 5% of span gas for all sensors

+4. Repeatability check: < 3% of span gas after four measurement cycles

-A SUMMARY OF THE EPA REFERENCE METHOD 7E REQUIREMENTS FOR NO_X EMISSIONS
+A SUMMARY OF THE EPA REFERENCE METHOD 7E REQUIREMENTS FOR $NO_x$ EMISSIONS

-The currently modified Method 7E now allows for the use of any real-time analyzer, including analyzers using electrochemical sensors, for testing NO_X emissions from stationary sources, provided they meet certain performance test requirements.
+The currently modified Method 7E now allows for the use of any real-time analyzer, including analyzers using electrochemical sensors, for testing $NO_X$ emissions from stationary sources, provided they meet certain performance test requirements.

-The test requirements of Method 7E are generally more rigorous than those of EPA Conditional Test Method requirements of CTM-030 and CTM-034.
+The test requirements of Method 7E are generally more rigorous than those of EPA Conditional Test Method requirement of CTM-030

-Typically five to six calibration span gases consisting of NO balance nitrogen and NO_2 balance nitrogen or air are required for electrochemical analyzers.
+Typically five to six calibration span gases consisting of NO balance nitrogen and NO2 balance nitrogen or air are required for electrochemical analyzers.
 Calibration gases must not be used after their expiration date.